UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 It's possible to use the UFTP protocol to access shared data.

-This can be also done anonymously by specifying "-u anonymous" un the uftp commandline.
+This can be also done anonymously by specifying "-u anonymous" on the uftp commandline.

 The correct URLs for accessing shares via UFTP can see in the 'uftp' field of the output of the ``--list`` command.